bgoonz/BGOONZ_BLOG_2.0/src/pages/blog/python-for-js-dev.md

 ## Tuple() built in can be used to convert other data into a tuple

-## Ranges : A list of numbers which can’t be changed; often used with for loops.
+## Ranges : A list of numbers which can't be changed; often used with for loops.

 **Declared using one to three parameters**.